 A Farewell to Arms

 In 1918, an idealistic American teenager named Ernest Hemingway signed up to drive ambulances in Italy.
-Entering the First World War in its final act, he saw death and carnage everywhere — and was wounded himself.
+Entering World War One in its final act, he saw death and carnage everywhere – and was wounded himself.
 A decade later, he drew on his experiences to write A Farewell to Arms.
 The novel follows Frederic Henry, an American lieutenant who has lost faith in the war’s cause.
 His desire to flee is spurred by his love for Catherine, a British nurse who tends to his injuries.
 A Farewell to Arms made Hemingway famous, and set down themes that he would revisit many times.
 It gives a rare American take on the conflict.
-And, in neat, punchy sentences, it captures the sheer bloody chaos of war.
+And in neat, punchy sentences, it captures the sheer bloody chaos of war.

-A fairly obscure chapter of the First World War — the chaotic collapse of the Italian front — sets the scene for Hemingway’s deeply ambivalent portrayal of war in general.
+A fairly obscure chapter of World War One – the chaotic collapse of the Italian front – sets the scene for Hemingway’s deeply ambivalent portrayal of war in general.
 Henry sees no glory or heroism in battle, and he does not care for medals of bravery.
 Yet Hemingway was fascinated by war: as well as participating in this one, he reported on the Spanish Civil War.

 In Hemingway’s world, love is the antithesis to war.
 Henry and Catherine begin their romance as a kind of escapism, a way to forget the war.
 Later on, the chaos of the battlefront distracts Henry from Catherine’s absence.
 But the novel has a twist in store.
 When the couple finally flee the war, they find that love has its limits too.

 How technology is shaping the future of love

 Will machines help us make strong relationships?
 “The course of true love never did run smooth,” wrote Shakespeare — before AI and virtual reality.
 Here are five big changes facing dating…

 Sun, sea and scandal over Love Island return